umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

     # Create an instance of the API class
     api_instance = project_data_api.ProjectDataApi(api_client)
     project_id = "projectId_example" # str |
-    page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
+    page_offset = "pageOffset_example" # str | [only use with offset-based paging]<br>The amount of rows to skip in the result.
 Ideally this is a multiple of the size parameter.
-Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
+Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | [only use with cursor-based paging]<br>The cursor to get subsequent results.
 The value to use is returned in the result when using cursor-based pagination.
-Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
-Use in combination with the offset or cursor parameter to get subsequent results. (optional)
+Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | [can be used with both offset- and cursor-based paging]<br>The amount of rows to return.
+Use in combination with the offset (when using offset-based pagination) or cursor (when using cursor-based pagination) parameter to get subsequent results (optional)

     # example passing only required values which don't have defaults set
     try: